cellphonedude/shells-on-cells/SETUP.md

    ```

-## Download, Configure and run the install scripts
+## Download and run the install scripts

 1. Make sure the system has `git` installed, otherwise install it with: